 The first starter was asparagus with Hollandaise sauce, wild garlic, and quail egg.
 The Hollandaise sauce was unusually sprinkled with roasted chopped peanuts.
 An interesting taste combination that I will remember for a long time.
 The asparagus was prepared excellently, and the food disappeared from the plate instantly.

 As the second appetizer, we chose carp tartare with cucumber soup with gin and sauerkraut flatbread.
-I hadn’t had the chance to taste carp tartare before, so it was a clear choice.
+Probably, like for most Czechs, carp is a traditional Czech fish dish associated with Christmas, and until then, I had never had the opportunity to taste carp tartare, so it was an obvious choice.
 The carp meat was excellently seasoned, very delicate, and the combination with cucumber soup was perfect.
 I found the serving of flatbread from the typical Czech sauerkraut as a small side dish very appealing.

 Lamb sweetbread, morel sauce, and fried asparagus as the third appetizer.
 A very distinctive morel sauce, excellently prepared asparagus.
 Perfection.
 My first taste of lamb sweetbread, before I had only tasted veal.

 Flank steak, asparagus, mushrooms, morel, mashed potatoes, and onion butter as the first main course.
 Here, the next level of thinking about serving was fully demonstrated, the sauce was poured onto the plate only at the table, and the asparagus formed an effective “barrier”.
 The morel is chopped into small cubes, and the mashed potatoes are brought in a small bowl.